splurridge/nexTask/README.md

 # NexTask

-NexTask is a sleek and intuitive note-taking app built with React Native, designed to streamline your task management and boost productivity.
+NexTask is a sleek and intuitive To-Do List app built with React Native, designed to streamline your task management and boost productivity.

 # Developers